not-fl3/macroquad-website/content/articles/android/index.md

 One way to make it a little bit faster: add ` -v /tmp/registry\":/usr/local/cargo/registry\"` to a docker command.
 This will tell docker to use `/tmp/registry` on the host machine for cargo's registry, therefore docker will not download all the dependencies on each build.

-Another possibility: run docker interactively and invoke build command in the same container for each build.
+If you get an error similar to: `failed to select a version for the requirement hashbrown = "=0.12.3"`
 ```
 docker run
   --rm
   -v $(pwd):/root/src
   -w /root/src
-  -it notfl3/cargo-apk /bin/bash
+  -it notfl3/cargo-apk bash -c "cargo update && cargo quad-apk build -
 ```
-and later, in the docker's bash: `cargo quad-apk build --release`.
-And use the same command for each iteration.

 ## A manual way